George Forbes (New Zealand politician): Second Forbes government

-Lord Bledisloe became familiar with both Forbes and Coates throughout this difficult period and his view of each man, recorded in his correspondence to the King's Private Secretary from 1931, Clive Wigram, was that Forbes, when not suffering from overwork, was patient and phlegmatic and difficult to provoke, whereas Coates was jumpy and indiscreet.
-Despite Coates’ increased influence in government, Bledisloe’s view of him as contained in his continuing written reports to the King did not improve.
-In 1932 Bledisloe wrote that Coates was "thoroughly unstable, insensitive to criticism, imprudently outspoken in public and (I regret to say), disloyal to his colleagues".

 Forbes represented New Zealand at the World Economic Conference in London in June 1933.
 Leaving his finance minister Coates behind, Forbes took with him on his team Robert Masters, the Minister of Industries and Commerce.
 The route included stops in Ottawa, Los Angeles, New York and Washington D.C., where Forbes met with President Franklin D. Roosevelt at the White House.

-On 22 October 1933 disaster struck for Forbes and his family.
-Their home near Cheviot, first built by Forbes after his arrival in the area in 1893, was destroyed by fire.
+On 22 October 1933, disaster struck for Forbes and his family.
+Their home near Cheviot, first built by Forbes after his arrival in the area in 1894, was destroyed by fire.
 Except for an old clock, all the contents, including Forbes' records, were lost.

-In mid-1934 talk of United and Reform permanently fusing intensified, with United members once more leading the effort.
+In mid-1934, talk of United and Reform permanently fusing intensified, with United members once more leading the effort.
 However, Coates again resisted the calls for this new party, despite the emergence of a new rival in the form of the Democrat Party in October 1934.
 Funded by Auckland businessman William Goodfellow and led outside parliament by political organiser and "coat-changer" Albert Davy, the Democrat Party went on to contest the 1935 general election, taking much needed votes from United and Reform.

+Forbes made a widely reported major speech in July 1934 at Cheviot, outlining the sobering financial and social challenges faced by the country and his government during the period of its administration to that date.
+Amongst the statistics provided by Forbes in his speech, he set out the scale of the unprecedented fall in national income, resulting from a 40 percent decline in export receipts between 1929 and 1932.
+In his speech he also defended the 1933 exchange rate change and his own position, explaining that market forces of supply and demand had ceased to provide the answer, so his government had acted on the policy change in the national interest.
+However, his wide ranging assessment was tempered with the cautious view that there were signs of national prosperity once more.

-In October 1934 Forbes reluctantly accepted the resignation of his friend and colleague Sir Āpirana Ngata as a minister, as a result of a Commission report into Ngata's Native Affairs department.
+In October 1934, Forbes reluctantly accepted the resignation of his friend and colleague Sir Āpirana Ngata as a minister, as a result of a commission report into Ngata's Native Affairs department.
 Forbes took on the ministerial portfolios of Native Affairs and Cook Islands himself, and, from April 1935, he was also chairman of the Board of Native Affairs.